Twibes/FinalProject/README.md

 <br>

 * Adding support for other social media platforms
-* Functionality to connect Premium users with therapists
+* Functionality to connect Premium users with therapists (Therapists-as-a-Service)
+* Automated weekly analysis of social media feed as well as emailed report

 *Need to add more points here*
 <br>